AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 <img src="https://github.com/AlexsLemonade/refinebio-examples/raw/4f76c140d109afc6026dc41f8a5af73e88bf0450/components/pr-diagrams/all-changes-pr.png" width=600>

+In this example above, the blue project is ready to be published and there are no other incomplete projects that have been merged in, so all commits from `staging` are wanted to be brought over `master`.

-This strategy allows you to resolve any merge conflicts in your new branch so we don't do a bad thing by committing conflict resolutions directly to `staging`.
+By checking out a separate `publish` branch, we can resolve any merge conflicts in this `publish` branch so we don't do a bad thing by committing conflict resolutions directly to `staging`.
-It also provides us with a "snapshot" if merges are continuing to happen to `staging` on other PRs -- this can make review hard if it keeps changing.
+This also provides us with a "snapshot" if merges are continuing to happen to `staging` on other PRs -- this can make review hard if it keeps changing.

 **Scenario 2: Only some changes from staging should be published**